Star Wars: The Mandalorian’s Workhorse – The Razor Crest Breakdown

 The sleek metal profile of the Razor Crest is a familiar sight throughout the Outer Rim.
-A former military patrol craft turned bounty hunting vessel, the Razor Crest has been the ominous herald of many a mark’s ill-timed end.
+It is a former military patrol craft turned bounty hunting vessel.
+The Razor Crest has been the ominous herald of many a mark’s ill-timed end.
 But where does the Mandalorian’s own personal ship come from, and what can it do?
 Let’s take a look and find out.

-The Razor Crest, like many ships built during the tumultuous years of the end of the Republic, was originally built as a military craft.
-The design, intended to be used as a patrolcraft, followed the template for many an Imperial Gunship: independent enough to be operated by a lone individual, but heavily armed enough to deal with “personnel” trouble.
-Designed for more long-range missions than a typical starfighter, these craft could operate without support for long stretches, which gave them an advantage when patrolling the more lawless regions at the edge of the Republic.
+The Razor Crest was originally built as a military craft, like many ships built during the tumultuous years of the end of the Republic.
+The design was intended to be used as a patrolcraft.
+It’s design followed the template for many an Imperial Gunship.
+It’s independent enough to be operated by an individual but heavily armed enough to deal with “personnel” trouble.
+Designed for more long-range missions than a typical starfighter, these craft could operate without support for long stretches.
+This range gave them an advantage when patrolling the more lawless regions at the edge of the Republic.

-The Razor Crest, in particular, seems to have been built with endurance in mind.
+The Razor Crest, in particular, was built with endurance in mind.
 It has two powerful engines that give it a significant sublight range, as well as a hyperdrive system for travel between worlds.
 The Razor Crest could comfortably hold three people in its cockpit as well as several more in its hold.

-The Razor Crest, like other military craft of its type, had a port built for an astromech droid, however, as Din Djarin famously distrusted droids, this slot remained empty for much of the Razor Crest’s life.
+The Razor Crest, like other military craft of its type, had a port built for an astromech droid.
+However, as Din Djarin famously distrusted droids, this slot remained empty for much of the one particular Razor Crest’s life.

-By the time the Razor Crest came into Din Djarin’s possession, it had already flown many patrol missions, but the Mandalorian retrofitted it with personal modifications to transform it from military patrol craft to personal living quarters as well as a prisoner transport system.
+By the time the Razor Crest came into Din Djarin’s possession, it had already flown many patrol missions.
+The Mandalorian bounty hunter retrofitted it with personal modifications.
+This transformed it from military patrol craft to sporting spartan living quarters and a prisoner transport system.

 But as one of Grogu’s books might say, “poops, everybody does.”

-The Razor Crest was suited to many different environments.
-From ice planets like Maldro Kreis, to desert worlds like Arvala-7, the Razor Crest could endure in extreme weather.
-It could also contend with small arms fire, though as a light military craft, any serious firepower–such as that from a turbolaser–could punch right through its comparatively light armor.
+The Razor Crest is suited to many different environments.
+From ice planets like Maldro Kreis, to desert worlds like Arvala-7, the ship could endure in extreme weather.
+It could also contend with small arms fire.
+Though as a light military craft, it has to be wary of capital ships.
+Any serious firepower, such as that from a turbolaser, could punch right through its comparatively light armor.

 Even so, the Razor Crest is one of the more recognizable ships in the galaxy.